 Launching a Digital Product – Travel Blog Success

-On February 1, 2010, the big day arrived, and I launched Travel Blog Success.
+The big day arrived on February 1, 2010, and I launched Travel Blog Success.

-Some of the bloggers who joined that first month, and year, are still blogging today, either as a side hustle or as their full-time job.
+Some bloggers who joined that first month and year are still blogging today, either as a side hustle or as their full-time job.

 Over 2,000 bloggers joined during the eight years I ran the site.
-It would eventually generate more revenue per month than both my travel blogs combined.
+It would eventually generate more monthly revenue than my travel blogs.

-I also had the opportunity to work with a friend, Michael Tieso, as an equal partner for two and a half years (2013-15).
+I also worked with a friend, Michael Tieso, as an equal partner for two and a half years (2013-15).